Top 10 San Francisco Bay Area Dishes of 2013

 MORE TOP 10 PICKS ON PREVIOUS PAGE

 San Francisco is one of my favorite cities on the planet, and I was lucky enough to make six trips there in 2013.
-Here are my 10 favorite foods from the Bay Area from the past year.
+Learn about my 2013 Top 10 San Francisco Bay Area dishes, which appear in alphabetical order.

 6. Outerlands Donuts